nirdeshdwa/anime_dcgan/README.md

 ```

-    Backup file exists.
+    A backup file exists.
 Loading from the backup file.
     ---------------------------------------------------------------------------------------------------
     Scaled Images
     Min value after scaling: -1.0